adrienZ/adrienzaganelli.com/content/blog/free-google-analytics-alternative-quickstart-with-umami-analytics.md

 You can track custom events using `window.umami.track` or using HTML attributes: `data-umami-event`, `data-umami-****` for custom properties.
 [See docs](https://umami.is/docs/track-events)

-Here is a real word example app with an increment tracker:
+Here is a real-world example app with an increment tracker:
 <iframe class="w-full" height="480" src="https://stackblitz.com/edit/vitejs-vite-fqrzhn?ctl=1&embed=1&file=src%2FApp.tsx"></iframe>

 ## Conclusion

-And that's how to easily setup Umami Analytics in 10 minutes !
-You can publicly access all the trackings of the stackblitz on my umami instance: [https://umami-self-host-example.vercel.app](https://umami-self-host-example.vercel.app/share/le9BgW02hInXZhxR/umami-self-host-example)
+And that's how to easily set up Umami Analytics in 10 minutes !
+You can publicly access all the trackings of the stackblitz on my Umami instance: [https://umami-self-host-example.vercel.app](https://umami-self-host-example.vercel.app/share/le9BgW02hInXZhxR/umami-self-host-example)

 ![](/content/images/umami-final.jpg)